London Restaurant Fire Caused by Kitchen Grease Build-Up

 Insurers are increasingly asking for evidence of regular extractor cleaning from their catering clients as a condition for granting a policy or paying out claims, and their reason for doing so is based on the guidance laid out in Section 7 of HCVA TR19, which provides advice on best practice for deep cleaning of kitchen extract systems:

 - Heavy-use kitchens (between 12 and 16 hours a day): Every 3 months

 - Medium-use kitchens (between 6 and 12 hours a day): Every 6 months

 - Light-use kitchens (between 2 and 6 hours a day): Every 12 months

 Failing to maintain and inspect a kitchen extraction system can also be a violation of the Regulatory Reform (Fire Safety) Order 2005.
 If a fire on your premises is determined to be caused by lack of preventative maintenance, you could be held legally responsible.

 Don’t risk it – make sure that your kitchen extraction system is thoroughly inspected and cleaned on a regular basis.
-You can contact JLA for a kitchen canopy inspection and cleaning service to be certain of your kitchen’s compliance with TR19, as well as give yourself peace of mind.
+You can contact JLA for a kitchen canopy check or extractor cleaning service to be certain of your kitchen’s compliance with TR19, as well as give yourself peace of mind.